AlinaBrode/switcher_color_squares/README.md

 * difference between absolute px points and relative vh, vw units
   * use of percents for width and height
 * onClick attribute of button, details of setting callback functions on pure JS
+* use addEventListener to bind events with event-processing callbacks
+* put text with vertical orientation on a button
+  * if you don't want to have troubles, use nested span

 # Screenshot